Sega Saturn: Launch

 In March 1995, Sega of America CEO Tom Kalinske announced the Saturn's launch in the U.S. on "Saturnday" (Saturday), September 2, 1995.
 However, Sega of Japan mandated an early launch to give the Saturn an advantage over the PlayStation.
 At the first Electronic Entertainment Expo (E3) in Los Angeles on May 11, 1995, Kalinske gave a keynote presentation in which he revealed the release price of (including a copy of Virtua Fighter), and described the features of the console.
 Kalinske also revealed that, due to "high consumer demand", Sega had already shipped 30,000 Saturns to Toys "R" Us, Babbage's, Electronics Boutique, and Software Etc. for immediate release.
 The announcement upset retailers who were not informed of the surprise release, including Best Buy and Walmart; KB Toys, which was not part of the early launch, responded by refusing to carry the Saturn and its games.
-Sony subsequently unveiled the retail price for the PlayStation; Olaf Olafsson, the head of Sony Computer Entertainment America (SCEA), summoned Steve Race to the stage, who uttered "$299", and then walked away to applause.
+Sony subsequently unveiled the retail price for the PlayStation; Olaf Olafsson, the head of Sony Computer Entertainment America (SCEA), summoned Steve Race to the stage, who uttered (as in $299), and then walked away to applause.
 The Saturn's release in Europe also came before the previously announced North American date, on July 8, 1995, at £399.99.
 European retailers and press did not have time to promote the system or its games, harming sales.
 The PlayStation launched in Europe on September 29, 1995; by November, it had already outsold the Saturn by a factor of three in the United Kingdom, where Sony had allocated £20 million of marketing during the holiday season compared to Sega's £4 million.
+In Spain, Sega reported stronger early sales: in January 1996, Sega España marketing director Begoña Sanz stated that the Saturn had been outselling the PlayStation by two to one since November 1995.
+Contemporary estimates were disputed, however; in the same report, Spanish distributor Arcadia Software estimated substantially higher sales for the PlayStation.